 International students on F-1 Student Visas must attend the University on a full-time basis.
+All F1 students will need to attend class in person for all eight weeks of their hybrid class.
 Full time is defined as:

 Undergraduate: four courses per semester (two courses per session for two 8-week sessions) of which 3 of the 4 courses must be hybrid courses;